trlarkin/personal_site/md/blogs/pandoc-filters.md

 ```
 where the `--filter` option is where I put the executable I get from Haskell code.

-These are cool and I hop to continue to use them to make my life easier!
+These are cool and I hope to continue to use them to make my life easier!